antonemking/30-day-challenge/README.md

 # Tufts 30 day challenge: EM209 - Leadership: Driving and Managing Change

-Writing everyday for 30 days on the Benfits on Productizing IT and the Importance of Customer Success during a Digital Transformation
+Writing everyday for 30 days on:

+- Understanding IT productization and how it can faciliate digital synergy.
+- DarK Money Pools
+- Fallacy that Education does not bring prosperity
+- Still thinking....

 ---

+*Need to adjust this because no longer buidling on a single theme.
+Getting bored of just one topic (ADHD).

 ## [Day 1: Introduction](day-1.md)